balanceiskey/balanceiskey.github.io/_posts/paternity-leave.md

 And that’s just the Arin stuff.
 There’s a lot of other good that came from exercising paternity leave.

-The immediate gain was Megan being able to go back to work without our feeling the need to send Arin straight to daycare at 3 months.
+The immediate gain was Megan was able to go back to work without our feeling the need to send Arin straight to daycare at 3 months.
 Instead we get to extend it by a little longer with paternity leave and then some quality grandma/nanamma time in the next month.
 If we had more flexibility we’d push it to at least 6 months, but this works.

 With Megan back to work I also got to see what daily life was like at home and I think I’m a lot more sympathetic to what it takes to properly run a home with two kids and two working parents.
 It’s not easy.
 I think I took a lot for granted even though I’m sure I said, “Oh yeah, I understand”.
 I didn’t.
 And it makes sense, The New York Times [noted](http://www.nytimes.com/2014/11/09/upshot/paternity-leave-the-rewards-and-the-remaining-stigma.html?abt=0002&abg=1), “Fathers who take longer paternity leaves are more likely to perform certain daily child care tasks nine months later than those who take no leave, even when controlling for variables such as the father’s prior parental involvement.”

 My biceps and back have grown stronger.
 My patience has improved.
 I got to hack parenting a little bit while studying up on 3-month-olds and implementing strict schedules.
-I did more cooking in the past two and half weeks than I have probably in the last year.
+I did more cooking in the past two and half weeks than I probably have in the last year.

 I feel my bond has grown stronger with Arin than it would have had I not been on leave.
 On the whole my parental skills have jumped a level or two.